 Getting a life insurance quote is easy.
 In some cases, simply answer a few easy questions, then you will get your instant quote.

-It used to be that buying life insurance for an aging person over 65 years of age was next to impossible, well... the times have changed - now getting a policy issued for seniors is not that difficult or expensive.
+It used to be that buying life insurance for an elderly person over 65 years of age was difficult, well... the times have changed - now getting a policy issued for seniors is fairly easy.

 |65 Year Old Female||$30.23||$34.99||$44.94||$54.88||$47.25||$88.92||$105||$165.13|